byuitechops/audit-early-documentation/student-enrollments-are-correct/student-roles-are-correct-kc.md

 ![magic box chart for the instructor enrollments being correct](images/student-enrollments.jpg)

 ## Explanation of Design
-The aduit will get the user(s) that are enrolled as online instructors from canvas api using `/api/v1/{course_id:}/users`, and it will also get the correct instructor's information from LMSData.
-The audit will find the teacher user object that associates with the correct instructor by checking the information given by LMSData.
-If the instructor is not enrolled, the audit will fail.
-If the instructor is enrolled, the audit will check the instructor's user object to ensure it has the correcct instructor role.
+The aduit will get the user(s) that are enrolled as students from canvas api using `/api/v1/{course_id:}/users`, and it will also get the correct students' information from LMSData.
+The audit will find the student's user objects that associates with the correct students by checking the information given by LMSData.
+If all students are not enrolled, the audit will fail.
+If the students are enrolled, the audit will check the students's user objects to ensure they have correct student roles.
 If it is correct, the audit will pass.
 Otherwise, it will fail.

 ### Used Libraries
 Canvas API Wrapper